martingabelmann/docker-owncloud/README.md

 docker pull martingabelmann/owncloud
 ```

-It is highly recommended to use owncloud with ssl, so the apache-settings are forcing the browser to use ``https://``.
+It is highly recommended to use owncloud with SSL.
+The default Apache setting of this container forces the browser to use ``https://``.
 There are certificates build in the image for testing but in production you`ll have to use your own:

-Assuming you owning (trusted) ssl-certificates at
+Assuming you are owning (trusted) ssl-certificates at
  - ``/srv/docker/owncloud/ssl/server.key`` and
  - ``/srv/docker/owncloud/ssl/server.crt``,

-that are beloging to the domain  ``example.org``,
+which belong to the domain ``example.org``,

 choose a good database- and adminpassword, then type: